-Pupils held a special assembly at the school on March 18 to thank The Realise Foundation.
+Pupils held a special assembly at the school on March 18 to thank The Realise charity.

 Finlay Hammond, aged 10, is on the school’s eco committee.
 He said: “It was all overgrown and if the football went over the fence into that area, it was always a fight to get it back from all the tangled plants.

 “Now it is a wildlife habitat with a home of minibeasts.”

 The area had previously been referred to as ‘The Ditch’, but it has transformed into a vegetable plot and learning area where pupils discover how to grow plants like tomatoes, lettuces and herbs.